15 Best Holiday Resorts in Portugal

 Interconnecting double bedroom family rooms and suites are available, and for those who like to live in the lap of luxury, there's the Presidential Golf View Suite - a penthouse apartment where personal butler service comes as standard.

-Dining at Anatara Vilamoura serves as an occasion to appreciate traditional Portuguese and Mediterranean cuisine reinvented in a creative and contemporary manner.
+Dining at Anantara Vilamoura serves as an occasion to appreciate traditional Portuguese and Mediterranean cuisine reinvented in a creative and contemporary manner.

 Besides taking advantage of the proximity to Victoria, guests with a passion for golf can enjoy other exclusive benefits, such as private transfer to all Vilamoura golf courses, including the adjacent Laguna and Millennium layouts, and the famous Old Course.